 On appeal, OHA found that since there was no formal contract novation, that the seller was still responsible for the contract performance, both companies were in the same line of business.

-Therefore, they were affiliated.
 In that case, the SBA also found that there was no clear fracture between the buyer and seller.
-The two businesses were therefore also affiliated through the newly organized concern rule.
+The two businesses were therefore also affiliated with the newly organized concern rule.

-FAR 42.12 Business Asset Purchase Agreement and Assignment of Contract Issues: Simply executing a business asset purchase agreement and a signed novation contract when buying or selling a business is not the end of the legal analysis.
-The contracting officer must approve the assignment of contract through the novation agreement.
-Your contract novation letter should address critical issues that answers the contracting officer’s concerns about risk of performance.
+Business Asset Purchase Agreement and Assignment of Contract Issues: Simply executing a business asset purchase agreement and a signed novation agreement or contract when buying or selling a business is not the end of the legal analysis.
+The contracting officer must approve the assignment and novation agreement.
+Your contract novation letter should address critical issues that answer the contracting officer’s concerns about the risk of performance.
 Have an experienced attorney to assist at this level.

-In one case, SBA OHA ignored the argument that its purchase and sale contract with the buyer had the legal effect of divesting the seller of any control over the current contracts.
-In that case, there was no formally approved novation agreement.
+In one case, SBA OHA ignored the argument that when novating a contract, its purchase and sale contract with the buyer had the legal effect of divesting the seller of any control over the current contracts.
+In that case, there was no formally approved FAR novation agreement.
 A Government contract may not be automatically transferred to a third party.
 See 41 USC 15.

 Having the right contract clauses in the sales agreement is critical in the event that the contracting officer does not approve the contract novation.
 Other issues with novating a contract include the buyer maintaining its small business status in the event of recertification or option year decisions.

-For additional questions about buying and selling a business that includes a novation agreement or assignment of contract issues, call Watson & Associates’ government contract lawyers for immediate help.
+For additional questions about the assignment or novation of government contracts, buying and selling a business that includes an assignment and novation agreement or assignment of contract issues under FAR 42.1204 FAR novation clause, call Watson & Associates’ government contract lawyers for immediate help.
 Call 1-866-601-5518.
 FREE INITIAL CONSULTATION.